openstack/watcher-specs/specs/train/approved/show-datamodel-api.rst

 Problem description
 ===================

-The datamodel is very important for Watcher to generate resource optimization solutions.
+The data model is very important for Watcher to generate resource optimization solutions.
 Currently, it can only be found by looking at the log file, which is very inconvenient.
-Therefore, it is necessary to add an api to facilitate the user to quickly view the datamodel.
+Therefore, it is necessary to add an api to facilitate the user to quickly view the current datamodel in memory.

 Use Cases
 ----------